Thinking about university? Start at Douglas.

 Some courses are designated by the College as Mastery courses.
 These courses demand a clearly-defined high standard of performance.
 The student must demonstrate complete mastery of all knowledge and/or performance requirements.
 Because of their nature, they are not included in calculating the grade point average.

-For full details please refer to the policy entitled Academic Dishonesty.
+For full details please refer to the Academic Integrity Policy.

 A student whose cumulative grade point average falls below the minimum requirement of 1.50 (based on at least nine credits attempted) will be notified in writing of his or her probationary status and required to book an appointment with a counsellor to discuss his or her academic progress.
 If the student, once notified, does not meet with a counsellor before the end of the current semester, he or she will not be permitted to register in further courses until such a meeting has taken place.